Bucharest Băneasa Aurel Vlaicu International Airport: Bucharest International Air Show

 The airport has been the set where the Bucharest International Air Show, the largest of its kind in Romania, has been taking place.
 In 2018, this event had its tenth edition, with 150 aircraft on the ground and on display in the air and 100 pilots and paratroopers, from 13 countries.

 Ground transportation

+Road

 The airport is situated 8 km (5 miles) north of Bucharest city centre and is accessible by STB buses, trams and Airport Express.
 Taxis and ride-sharing services are also present and accessible.

+Metro

-An extension of the Bucharest Metro system to Aurel Vlaicu International, as Metro Line M6, which will link it to the Main Train Station and the larger Henri Coandă International Airport, was approved in June 2006 and is currently in its planning stage.
+An extension of the Bucharest Metro system to Aurel Vlaicu International, as Metro Line M6, which will link it to the Main Train Station and the larger Henri Coandă International Airport, was approved in June 2006 and is currently under construction.